 Open your mind to your children

-Only the return to France can be difficult, being cut off from friends on the spot, even if today’s numerous instant messaging services enable you to keep in touch with the whole world.
+Only the return to France can be difficult, being cut off from friends on the spot, even if today’s numerous instant messaging services enable you to keep in touch quickly with the whole world.

 Meet new people

 Conversely, you’ll also learn to go out on your own, as you’re bound to have evenings when you don’t know what to do.
-It’s another way of discovering places and meeting new people.
+It’s another way of discovering new places and meeting new people.

 Shake up your routine